TETON Sports Polara 3-in-1 Review

 While not the smallest packed size on the market, it's also not the largest.
 For the quality, warmth, comfort, and features this bag provides, we feel it packs up relatively well, all with a stuff sack that has compression straps to condense the packed size a little more.
 Overall, we don't feel the compression straps are necessary, and although a nice feature, they really don't reduce the size all that much.
 Additionally, we feel a little more than average effort is required to stuff the bag into its storage bag.
 If we had our way, we would have the manufacturer make the stuff sack just a little bit larger.

 Based on our testing and overall use of this bag, we feel its price tag is about right on the mark.
 Its overall quality and design demand a more than an average price.
-When it really comes down to it, it's up to you as to whether you desire the extra bells and whistles that this bag offers.
-After using the bag for more than a month, we feel you will get what you pay for and maybe even a little more.
+After using the bag for more than a month, we feel you will get what you pay for and more.

 We are incredibly impressed with the thoughtfulness of the bag's design and features.
 After years and testing and dozens of bags, we can honestly say the Polara 3-in-1 is one of our all-time favorites.